 This post has been edited and updated on 4 February 2019 

 A personal story

-I have been practicing yoga for about 15 years and doing Hot Yoga for probably the last 2-3 years.
-I did Hatha and Vinyasa yoga throughout the whole of my first pregnancy (with modifications) and have been doing Hot Yoga, Yin, Vinyasa and Prenatal Yoga during my current pregnancy (including completing a 200 Hour Teacher Training in Mindful Hot Yoga).
+I had been practicing yoga for about 15 years and doing Hot Yoga for probably the last 2-3 years before I became pregnant with my second child.
+I did Hatha and Vinyasa yoga throughout the whole of my first pregnancy (with modifications) and doing Hot Yoga, Yin, Vinyasa and Prenatal Yoga during my current pregnancy (including completing a 200 Hour Teacher Training in Mindful Hot Yoga).

 I am passionate about the benefits of yoga during pregnancy and feel that having that yoga practice helped me to stay fit and strong during pregnancy (to carry my growing belly) and helped with some of those pregnancy related ailments such as squished ribs, heart burn, neck pain, varicose veins.
 Yoga also definitely helped during the birth allowing me to stay with my breath and have the strength to have an active labour.
 I had an 8 hour labour with Nina and only used a TENS machine for pain relief.
 The midwives commented that I was very focussed!
 I would absolutely recommend doing yoga of some sort for as much of the pregnancy as you can!